gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/dispatchable_fungible_asset.md

 # Module `0x1::dispatchable_fungible_asset`

-This defines the fungible asset module that can issue fungible asset of any <code>Metadata</code> object.
-The metadata object can be any object that equipped with <code>Metadata</code> resource.
+This defines the fungible asset module that can issue fungible asset of any `Metadata` object.
+The metadata object can be any object that equipped with `Metadata` resource.

 The dispatchable_fungible_asset wraps the existing fungible_asset module and adds the ability for token issuer to customize the logic for withdraw and deposit operations.
 For example:

-- Deflation token: a fixed percentage of token will be destructed upon transfer.
+&#45; Deflation token: a fixed percentage of token will be destructed upon transfer.
-- Transfer allowlist: token can only be transfered to addresses in the allow list.
+&#45; Transfer allowlist: token can only be transfered to addresses in the allow list.
-- Predicated transfer: transfer can only happen when some certain predicate has been met.
+&#45; Predicated transfer: transfer can only happen when some certain predicate has been met.
-- Loyalty token: a fixed loyalty will be paid to a designated address when a fungible asset transfer happens
+&#45; Loyalty token: a fixed loyalty will be paid to a designated address when a fungible asset transfer happens

-The api listed here intended to be an in-place replacement for defi applications that uses fungible_asset api directly and is safe for non-dispatchable (aka vanilla) fungible assets as well.
+The api listed here intended to be an in&#45;place replacement for defi applications that uses fungible_asset api directly and is safe for non&#45;dispatchable (aka vanilla) fungible assets as well.

-See AIP-73 for further discussion
+See AIP&#45;73 for further discussion

 -  [Resource `TransferRefStore`](#0x1_dispatchable_fungible_asset_TransferRefStore)